awslabs/sagemaker-battlesnake-ai/Documentation/DeployTheAIEndpoint.md

 _\*The official Battlesnake platform runs in us-west-2.
 Selecting this region will provide you with the lowest latency_

-On the stack creation page you can optionnaly:
+On the stack creation page you can optionally:
  * customize your snake's appearance (color, head, tail)
  * change the instance type for training and inference
- * select the training method: MXNet or RLLib (Tensorflow)

 Once done scroll down at the end of the page.
 Then check all permissions: